 Approximately 200,000 children have a parent sent to prison each year and at Causeway Green, we are aware that this is an issue that may affect some of our families.
 These children are at risk of poor outcomes including poverty, stigma, isolation and poor mental health.
-Our school will ensure support is offered to the children to not only promote and maintain their educational achievement, but also emotional support will be offered.
+Our school will ensure support is offered to VAWG (Violence against women and girls).
 The family will also be offered support if required by our Family Support Officer.

 NICCO (National Information Centre on Children of Offenders) provides information designed to support professionals working with offenders and their children, to help mitigate negative consequences for those children.
 This can be accessed on their website www.nicco.org.uk